Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-04-11-OpenJDK_Contribution.md

 2. Run configure:
     bash configure

-      If configure fails due to missing dependencies (to either the toolchain, build tools, external libraries or the boot JDK), most of the time it prints a suggestion on how to resolve the situation on your platform.
+      If configure fails due to missing dependencies, it prints a suggestion on how to resolve that on your machine.
 Follow the instructions, and try running bash configure again.

 3. Run make:
   make images